bitcoin/bips/bip-output-pubkey-exposure-classification.md

   License: BSD-2-Clause OR CC0-1.0
   Discussion: 2026-09-03: https://delvingbitcoin.org/t/standardizing-an-exposure-classification-for-existing-outputs-pre-bip/2866
               2026-09-04: https://gnusha.org/pi/bitcoindev/010001a06dd4cdd9-b8082042-8750-4e9a-917e-2053c919e4c4-000000@email.amazonses.com/
-  Version: 0.5.1
+  Version: 0.6.0
   Requires: 360
 ```

 ## Abstract

-This document defines four exposure levels for Bitcoin outputs.
-The level answers one
+This document defines four exposure levels for Bitcoin outputs with respect to an adversary
-question: how much would an attacker holding a cryptographically relevant quantum computer
+holding a cryptographically relevant quantum computer (CRQC): `EXPOSED_AT_REST`,
-have to do to take the coins?
-For one level the answer is nothing but wait.
-For another,
-win a race against a single transaction.
-For another, the attack does not apply; no output
-type deployed today reaches it.
-For the last, nobody can say yet.

-The first two levels are the long exposure and short exposure vulnerabilities that BIP 360
+`EXPOSED_ON_SPEND`, `NOT_EXPOSED` and `UNDETERMINED`.
+The first two are BIP 360's long exposure
-defines, stated for one output rather than for an output type.
-The levels are derived only
+and short exposure, applied to individual outputs.
+No deployed output type is `NOT_EXPOSED`.
-from what the block chain shows, so two implementations looking at the same chain state
+Levels are derived from confirmed chain data only, so implementations that see the same chain
-must reach the same answer.
-An implementation that cannot
-tell must say so rather than report the output as safe.
+assign the same levels.
+When the data cannot distinguish two levels, the more exposed level is
+assigned.

 ## Motivation

-I maintain a tool that classifies mainnet addresses by exposure.
-For its first month in
-production it labelled an address that had been spent from, and still held coins, as
-"exposed on spend".
-That label was wrong.
-The public key had been on the chain since the
-first spend, and an attacker does not need to wait for the next one.
-The address was in
-the same position as a P2PK output, and the tool was telling users it was safer.
-Fixing
-that made me look at how other tools and published figures define exposure, and they do
-not agree with each other.

-Published estimates of the exposed supply run from about 25% to over 34%.
-That spread is
+Published estimates of the supply exposed to a CRQC range from about 25% to over 34%.
+The
-not measurement noise.
-It comes from definitional choices that are usually not stated:
+difference comes from definitional choices that are rarely stated:

-- A reused address that has been spent from and still holds a balance.
-Some tools treat it
+- A reused script that has been spent from and still holds funds.
+Its key is on the chain, but
-  as exposed only when it is next spent.
-To the attacker it is exposed now.
+  some tools report it as exposed only when next spent.
-- A P2TR output.
-Its 32-byte output key is a public key.
-Some tools count it as protected
+- P2TR.
+The output key is a public key, but some tools treat the output as protected because the
-  because the internal key is hidden; the attacker does not need the internal key.
+  internal key is hidden.
-- A P2SH or P2WSH output whose script has never been revealed.
-Nothing about its keys can
+- P2SH and P2WSH outputs whose script has not been revealed.
-  be observed, and tools differ on what to report.
-- Keys disclosed off-chain, through an xpub given to a service or a spend of the same
+- Keys disclosed off-chain, for example through an xpub or a spend on a fork.
-  output on a fork.
-Some counts include these; the chain cannot see them.
-- A P2MR output, once BIP 360 activates.
-It resists long exposure, and that is easy to
+- P2MR.
+It is not exposed at rest, but spending through a leaf that requires a signature reveals
-  read as safe.
-A spend still puts the leaf key in the mempool.
-Four revisions of this
+  its key in the mempool.
-  document made that mistake.

-One rule runs through everything that follows: when the data cannot distinguish two
-levels, the classifier reports the more exposed one.
-A tool that under-reports hands
-someone a false all-clear they may act on.
-A tool that over-reports costs a migration that
-was not needed.
-Those two errors are not equal, and I would rather my tool make the second.

-BIP 360 already draws the line this document builds on.
-Its motivation separates long
-exposure attacks, on keys that sit on the chain, from short exposure attacks, on keys that
-appear in the mempool while a spend confirms.
-It lists which output types are vulnerable to
+BIP 360 lists which output types are vulnerable to long exposure and notes that other types
-the first, and notes that the others become vulnerable the moment their script reveals a
+become vulnerable once their script reveals a public key.
+It does not specify, for a given
-key.
-That list is a statement about output types.
-Every disagreement above lives under its
-footnote: what counts as revealed, for which outputs, and what to report when the chain
+output, what counts as revealed or what to report when the history is incomplete.
+A holder
-cannot be read in full.
-BIP 361 proposes a schedule for retiring legacy signatures and would
-ask that question at scale.
-Neither document answers it, and it is not their job to.

-The cost of disagreement is not confusion.
-It is wrong decisions.
-A mining pool or a
-custodian deciding which addresses to move, and in what order, takes that decision from
-whatever tool it uses.
-Where tools disagree, some addresses that are already exposed stay
-where they are, and effort goes into moving addresses that were fine.
-If a proposal like
-BIP 361 activates, the same question is asked at scale, with money attached, by software
-that has to agree with other software.
+checking an address, or a custodian deciding which outputs to move first, needs every tool to give
+the same answer for the same output.

-This document stops at the observable fact.
-It does not score risk and does not tell
+This document specifies those rules, with test vectors.
+It does not score risk or recommend when
-anyone when to migrate.
-My own tooling does score, and that score depends on balance,
-dormancy and assumptions about when a quantum computer arrives.
-Those are judgements, and
-other people will make them differently.
-Standardizing the fact underneath means those
-judgements at least get made over the same facts.
-An informative appendix maps each level
-to a minimum recommended action, because wallet developers asked for one; it is a floor
-for wording, not a risk model.
+to migrate.
+Appendix A gives an informative minimum action for each level.

 ## Specification